Last updated on June 27th, 2019 at 09:27 am.

 Conversely, in the UK, 90% of companies have a CEO and a different person as the chairman.
 What a huge difference that is.

-Be it that most of the people reading this live in the US, we are intimately familiar with the idea of checks and balances.
+Most of the people reading this live in the US.
+That means we are intimately familiar with the idea of checks and balances.

 Separating the roles would make it more difficult for one person to abuse his or her power.
 Personally, I probably prefer the UK structure.